1758 - Austrian invasion of Saxony

 On August 26

-- Daun's Main Army set off from Görlitz and marched to Bautzen to establish communication with the Reichsarmee, leaving the Prince of Durlach behind at Schonberg with 27 bns, 5 cavalry regiments and 400 grenzers to cover Lusatia, Bohemia and the magazines at Zittau.
+- Daun's Main Army set off from Görlitz and marched to Bautzen to establish communication with the Reichsarmee, leaving FZM Margrave Christoph von Baden-Durlach behind at Schönberg with 17 bns, 25 sqns and 400 grenzers for a total of some 12,000 men to cover Lusatia, Bohemia and the magazines at Zittau; and to protect the flank of the main army against any enterprise of Margrave Karl.

 On August 27